 South Dakotans can get free legal advice from experienced lawyers when the State Bar of South Dakota sponsors the annual Ask-A-Lawyer program each May.
 Each call is handled anonymously by experienced attorney volunteers.
 Last year Ask-A-Lawyer answered over 800 calls from East River to West River South Dakota, ranging from family issues to contracts, wills, real estate, and more.
 The calls are not intended to be an in-depth analysis of the caller’s legal concerns, but to answer general legal questions and, if appropriate, refer the caller to specific lawyer referral services or a government agency.
-To learn about future dates of the program, please click on the Events Page for details.
+To learn about future dates of the program, please click on the Events Calendar for details.

 Veterans Legal Clinics

 The University of South Dakota School of Law Veterans Legal Education Group ("VLEG"), with support from the SD Young Lawyers Section and State Bar Veterans Committee, hosts drop in clinic for veterans throughout the academic year.
 VLEG hosts clinics on the west side of the state during their fall semester and on the east side of the state during their spring semester.
 Check out the Events page for updates on when and where these legal clinics will be held.
 If you would like to volunteer or have any questions about the clinics, call (605) 658-3530 and a USD law student will return your call.